 “There was no constitutional protocol on how to fill a vacancy for HUSA executive, so I released an executive order,” Carpenter said.
 “Arabella shares our values, but brings a different approach that has proven to be effective.

-Okwara was already familiar with Carpenter when she worked with the HUSA Senate and her during an event called ElectHer, which was an event held to promote young women to run for public office.
-During their work together on these events, the two realized that they worked well together.
+Okwara was already familiar with Carpenter when she worked with her and the HUSA Senate during an event called ElectHer, which was an event held to promote young women to run for public office.
+During their time together on these events, the two realized that they worked well together.

 Okwara’s past experiences with student government and politics include being on HUSA Senate as a representative for Colleges and Arts and Science, where she later stepped up into the constitutional review committee chair position.
 This position entailed her looking over constitution proposals, and vetting policy board members ensuring that they were sound members.